GustavoARSilva/linux-hardening/cii/kernel-work.md

 [![Kernel Coding the Upstream Way - Tim Bird, Sony](https://img.youtube.com/vi/dApfkuObBW8/0.jpg)](https://www.youtube.com/watch?v=dApfkuObBW8&t=38m19s)

+## An end to implicit fall-throughs in the kernel (LWN.net article)
+By Jonathan Corbet
+August 1, 2019

+"The C switch statement has, since the beginning of the language, required the use of explicit break statements to prevent execution from falling through from one case to the next.
+This behavior can be a useful feature, allowing for more compact code, but it can also lead to bugs.
+The effort to rid the kernel of implicit fall-through coding patterns came to a conclusion with the 5.3-rc2 release, where the last cases were fixed."
+[Read the FULL article at LWN.net](https://lwn.net/Articles/794944/)

 ## CVEs are dead, long live the CVE! - Greg Kroah-Hartman - Kernel Recipes 2019

 [![Greg KH,  2019](https://img.youtube.com/vi/HeeoTE9jLjM/0.jpg)](https://www.youtube.com/watch?v=HeeoTE9jLjM&t=9m40s)